wreckless-Raj/Expense-Management-System/README.md

 # Expense-Management-System
-A web application management system, where registered account holder can calculate expenses over a period of time.
+A web application management system, where registered account holder can calculate and manage expenses over a period of time.